-This program is for those who are already Registered Nurses (RNs) and who desire to further their nursing education and expand their career opportunities by completing a Bachelor of Science in Nursing (BSN).
-While the online tracks are open to applicants nationwide who hold active RN licensure in their states of residence, the on-campus tracks require active RN licensure in the state of Florida.
+This program is for those who are already Registered Nurses (RNs) and who desire to further their nursing education and expand their career opportunities by completing a Bachelor of Science in Nursing (B.S.N.).
+The program is offered online and open to applicants nationwide who hold active RN licensure in their states of residence.
 Today's healthcare arena is increasingly complex with its high-tech focus in the hospital, its shift toward population-based health care management in the community, and the increasing influence of political and economic forces on all phases of healthcare.
-The broad knowledge base found in a BSN provides the opportunity for RNs to gain the competencies necessary to excel in the current and future healthcare job market.
+The broad knowledge base found in a B.S.N. provides the opportunity for RNs to gain the competencies necessary to excel in the current and future healthcare job market.

-The faculty use web-enhanced technology (technology requirements) combined with individualized attention to focus learning on the most current trends and competencies necessary for professional growth and advancement.
+The faculty use web-enhanced technology combined with individualized attention to focus learning on the most current trends and competencies necessary for professional growth and advancement.
 The curriculum provides a strong scientific base of study with unique opportunities to work with vulnerable and under-served populations.
-A BSN at UNF offers registered nurses a learning environment in which to:
+The B.S.N. at UNF offers registered nurses a learning environment in which to:

-Provided below are several tools/resources for distance learners to review:
+Provided below are several tools and resources for distance learners to review:

 Distance Learning Student Services

 or by phoning (904) 620-3577.
 This includes the tuition and fees for the 8-week semester format for the RN-BSN track.